gaois/Gaois.QueryLogger/src/Gaois.QueryLogger.AspNetCore/README.md

 ### Associate related queries

-If you wish to group related queries together — for example different search queries executed on a single page — pass the associated queries the same `QueryID` parameter:
+If you wish to group related queries together — for example different search queries executed on a single page — assign the same `QueryID` property to each of the associated queries:

 ```csharp
 var queryID = Guid.NewGuid();